ZOMIN28/ZOMIN28.github.io/_pages/about.md

   * Responsible for the design and development of financial risk management strategies.

 * 2022.10—2023.10: Guorui Digital Intelligence Technology Co., Ltd.
-  * Serving as a AI Researcher Intern.
+  * Serving as an AI Researcher Intern.
   * Responsible for research on customized AI face generation and fine-tuning, as well as AI Security and Defense.

 * 2021.4—2021.10: Institute of Automation, Chinese Academy of Sciences
-  * Serving as a AI Researcher Intern.
+  * Serving as an AI Researcher Intern.
   * Responsible for research on drug molecule generation based on reinforcement learning and few-shot learning.